Northwestern Open Access Fund

 Are there restrictions for repeat usage?

-The fund will provide $3,000 per Northwestern researcher per year.
+The fund will provide up to $3,000 per Northwestern researcher per fiscal year.
 As funds allow, exceptions will be considered for requests above this annual cap.

-The pilot open access fund is $20,000.
+In any given year funding is limited and may be adjusted at the discretion of the Northwestern University Libraries.
 Funding for articles that comply with the eligibility criteria will be distributed on a first-come, first-served basis.